Joy5k/Electon_client/README.md

 ## Introduction

-The **Election Project Frontend** is built to provide:
+The **Electrical Product Website Frontend** is built to provide:

-- Voter registration and login features.
-- A platform to view and cast votes.
+- A comprehensive platform to browse and purchase electrical products.
-- Real-time updates and interactive user experience.
+- A seamless user experience with advanced search and filtering options.
-- Administrative tools for managing elections.
+- Admin tools for managing products and user interactions.

 This README focuses solely on the frontend implementation.